jordibc/geometric-algebra/readme.md

 vectors have a positive square (+1), negative (-1) and zero (0) respectively.

-When using the `basis` function to create the basis multivectors, you can pass the signature as a vector.
-But you can also instead use a map that says for each basis element its square.
+When using the `basis` function to create the basis multivectors, we can pass the signature as a vector.
+But we can also instead use a map that says for each basis element its square.
 For example, astrophysicists normally would use for spacetime: